vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 Read the announcement [Tech Community Blog: Defender for Endpoint is now available on Android corporate-owned personally enabled devices](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/microsoft-defender-for-endpoint-is-now-available-on-android/ba-p/3626100).

-## Privacy Controls
+## Privacy controls

 Microsoft Defender for Endpoint on Android enables privacy controls for both administrators and end users, and includes controls for enrolled (MDM) and unenrolled (MAM) devices.
 Administrators can configure the privacy in the alert report while End Users can configure the information shared to their organization.
 For more information, see [privacy controls(MDM)](android-configure.md#privacy-controls) and [privacy controls (MAM)](android-configure-mam.md#configure-privacy-controls).

-## Optional Permissions and Disable Web Protection
+## Optional permissions and the ability to disable web protection

-Microsoft Defender for Endpoint on Android enables **Optional Permissions** in the onboarding flow.
+Microsoft Defender for Endpoint on Android enables **optional permissions** in the onboarding flow.
 Currently the permissions required by Defender for Endpoint are mandatory in the onboarding flow.
 With this feature, administrators can deploy Defender for Endpoint on devices without enforcing the mandatory **VPN** and **Accessibility** permissions during onboarding.
 End Users can onboard the app without the mandatory permissions and can later review these permissions.
 This feature is currently present only for unenrolled devices (MAM).
 For more information, see [optional permissions](android-configure-mam.md#optional-permissions).

 ## Microsoft Defender on Android enterprise BYOD personal profile